davjfish/helper_files/git.md

 git config --global user.name "[first last]" git config --global user.email "[email]"
 ```
+- store credentials in system `git config credential.helper store` you will run this and then the next time you enter credentials it will be stored for a while.
+- use `git config --unset credential.helper` to unstore. both above and this are for local repos
 ## Create a new repository
 ```
 git clone [repo URL]